nzigel/nigelbot/README.md

 # nigelbot
 Over the last four years I have been collecting my personal health data from a variety of wearable devices.
-I'm going to demonstrate my current set up and share the code that I have written with Azure Functions, Azure Cosmos DB, Azure ML Studio, the Microsoft Bot Framework, LUIS.ai and Power BI.
+This is just the bot component of the solution the full solution is at https://github.com/nzigel/dataofme